 This post may contain affiliate links, please see the privacy policy for details.

-• Authentic flavour: Mushrooms, bok choy, and water chestnuts are just some of the tasty Asian vegetables in this traditional ramen dish, and the white miso paste and other seasonings give the soup a distinctive, authentic flavour.
+Authentic flavor: Mushrooms, bok choy, and water chestnuts are just some of the tasty Asian vegetables in this traditional ramen dish, and the white miso paste and other seasonings give the soup a distinctive, authentic flavor.

-• Customizable: This mushroom ramen noodles recipe can be tweaked or adjusted however you wish.
-You don’t have to make it vegan or vegetarian if you don’t want to, and you can omit some of the ingredients and sub in others instead if you prefer.
+Customizable: This mushroom ramen noodles recipe can be tweaked or adjusted however you wish.
+You don’t have to make it vegan or vegetarian if you don’t want to, and you can omit some of the ingredients and add in others instead if you prefer.

 Miso Mushroom Ramen Soup Ingredients